Albania has utilized 7 different electoral systems since the end of single-party Communist rule.

 The following table reveals the allocation process for list seats in 2005:

 The Democrats (DP) and Socialists (SP) together won 98 of the 100 SMD seats; an additional seat was won by an independent (i.e. with no affiliated party list).
 The initial Hare quota used to allocate party list seats equaled 8867–the total number of votes cast for all qualifying parties or coalitions (i.e. above the threshold of 2.5% or 4%) divided by 139 (140 minus the 1 SMD gained by the independent).
-The red column in the red square shows the number of multiples of this quota won by each qualifying party.
-Both the DP and SP won SMDs fall in excess of their entitlement according to the party vote.
+The red column shows the number of multiples of this quota won by each qualifying party.
+Both the DP and SP won SMDs far in excess of their entitlement according to the party vote.

 Accordingly, a second calculation was needed to allocate the list seats with the party votes and the constituency seats won by the DP and the SP (along with the sole seat won by an independent) excluded.
 The new Hare quota equaled 24760–the total votes cast for all parties or coalitions above the threshold except the DP and the SP divided by 41 (140 minus the 56 SMDs won by DP, the 42 SMDs won by SP, and the 1 SMD won by an independent).